Standard variable vs fixed rate – which energy tariff should you go for?

 The standard variable rate means what you pay per unit of energy will fluctuate monthly depending on the wholesale price of energy.
 If prices go up, you pay more and if they drop, you may pay less.

 Before the energy crisis, standard variable rates usually cost more than fixed-rate deals.
-But there was some protection provided by the energy price cap, which is updated every 3 months.
+But there was some protection provided by the energy price cap, which is updated every three months.
 It limits the unit price for gas and electricity that energy companies could charge.

-But with bills spiralling out of control and the cap increasing to unaffordable levels the government introduced the Energy Price Guarantee (EPG) to freeze the unit price of energy until April 2023, before then rising to a higher level.
-It will cost the average household around £3,000 per year until April 2024.
+But with bills spiralling out of control and the cap increasing to unaffordable levels, the government introduced the Energy Price Guarantee (EPG) to freeze the unit price of energy.
+It meant the typical household would pay around £2,500 a year for their energy use, and applies to anyone on a standard or default tariff, which is now the majority of us.

 The verdict